gsieben/GeoGab-RuntimeMeter/readme.md

     }

 ## What we learn from the acquired data
-The *RuntimeMeter* can measure the runtime in processor ticks, micro seconds and milliseconds.
+The *RuntimeMeter* can measure the runtime in processor cycles, micro seconds and milliseconds.
 The measurement in micro and milliseconds will not be discussed further here, since the principle is the same.
 They are less precise, but larger runtimes can be measured, which will hardly be needed in practice.
 More about this later.

-The RutimeMeter measures how many ticks are brought between the measuring point of a loop pass.
+The RutimeMeter measures how many cycles are brought between the measuring point of a loop pass.
 In the above example there are three runtimes which are measured.
 Namely:

 o [Runtime1]=[Start]-[Intermediate time]
 o [Runtime2]=[Intermediate]-[End]